All Episodes

 They might lend for inventory buildup if there's a market, and they might lend if you want to expand the business, but nobody's expanding.

-None nobody who wants economic growth would be doing what Obama is and his people are doing.
+Nobody who wants economic growth would be doing what Obama and his people are doing.

 That's why I keep saying it's purposeful.

-Now, you know, I I checked email over the weekend, and and people uh even in this audience that rush, that that's a little harsh.
+Now, you know, I checked email over the weekend and people, even in this audience, Rush, that's a little harsh.

-You're not gonna persuade anybody by by telling uh the the telling them this is this is purposeful.
+You're not going to persuade anybody by telling this is purposeful.

 I don't know how else to tell you, folks.